HKUST is ranked No. 1 in Greater China (globally 21st) in 2013-14 Times Higher Education World University Rankings in Engineering & Technology.

 All HKUST's approved courses can be found in the Academic Calendar.
 The language of instruction is English, except for some humanities and social science courses.

 The academic year at HKUST consists of 2 regular terms in Fall and Spring, and 2 shorter terms in Winter and Summer.
 Each regular term lasts for 13 teaching weeks to be followed by a final examination period of about 1 to 2 weeks.
 Exchange students can choose to study at the School of Engineering for either one term (in either Fall or Spring), or for full year (from Fall to Spring or from Fall to Summer).
 The Fall Term usually runs from early September to late December and the Spring Term from late January/early February to the end of May.
-In 2014/2015, the Fall and Spring Terms have been scheduled as follows:
+Below are the term dates: